DevExpress/devextreme-documentation/concepts/05 UI Components/ScrollView/05 Scroll the Content/20 API.md

 ---

-To scroll the content both vertically and horizontally, call the [scrollBy(distance)](/Documentation/ApiReference/UI_Components/dxScrollView/Methods/#scrollBydistance) method with an object as an argument.
+To scroll content vertically and horizontally, call the [scrollBy(distance)](/Documentation/ApiReference/UI_Components/dxScrollView/Methods/#scrollBydistance) method with an object as an argument.
 The format of the object is the following: { left: *value1*, top: *value2* }.
 In this case, set the [direction](/Documentation/ApiReference/UI_Components/dxScrollView/Configuration/#direction) property to *"both"*:

 ---